Understanding the RCMP Female Non-Policing Settlement

 In the latest victory in this case, a federal judge approved a settlement agreement of $100 million to compensate female non-policing workers and volunteers of the RCMP who suffered sexual harassment or discrimination.
 The settlement covers misconduct over a 45-year period.

-With the terms of the settlement approved, eligible members of the class will soon be able to submit claims for compensation.
+With the terms of the settlement approved, eligible members of the class are now able to submit claims for compensation.
 Below we will review who is eligible for compensation, the claims process, and what happens next.
-If you have immediate questions about your eligibility and the terms of the settlement, please don’t hesitate to contact Klein Lawyers today.
+If you have questions about your eligibility and the terms of the settlement, please don’t hesitate to contact Klein Lawyers today.

 Who Is Eligible for Compensation in the RCMP Non-Policing Settlement?